Drainyyyy/minimalLog/README.md

 #### Configurations
 - Toggle timestamp
 - Format timestamp how you like with SimpleDateFormat
-- Change divider between text-type and text (type divider)
+- Change divider between text-type and text (typeDiv)
-- Change divider between timestamp and text-type (timestamp divider)
+- Change divider between timestamp and text-type (timestampDiv)
 - ColoredLog specials
     - Change colors for different text-types